 Consumers continue to struggle to discern authentic products from counterfeits, according to a recent EU survey.

-The coronavirus outbreak has also resulted in a huge surge in online ordering.
+The coronavirus outbreak has also resulted in a massive surge in online ordering.

 In our survey, we asked users if they recognize counterfeit products.